nafsilabs/dusa-dart/README.md

 Check usage in `/example` folder to test some examples:
 To run the examples, follow the following steps:
-1. Navigate to the example folder and open `constants.dart`.
+1. Navigate to the example folder.
-2. Replace grpc address and port, e.g address: test.massa.net', grpc port: 33037.
-Note this information may be changed as Massa Blockchain Technology development progresses.
-Check the correct information on [Massa Documentation Website](https://docs.massa.net).
-Further note that, testnet or buildernet must be active for some examples to work, depending on your grpc configuration.
-3. Generate private key and address using Massa Station, Bearby, or by running the test in the section below.
-Please do not use your massa mainnet address for testing purposes.
-4. Request test tokens from massa discord server.
-5. To run a specific example, navigate to the given folder, and run the command `dart run example_filename.dart`
+2. To run a specific example, navigate to the given folder, and run the command `dart run example_folder_name/example_filename.dart`

-NOTE that all examples are tested and working with MASSA DEVNET 27.3.

 ## Testing
 To run the test cases, navigate to the project root folder and run `dart test` You need to have flutter/dart sdk installed in your machine.
-Please note that for grpc test, you need to configure grpc address and port.
-For some test, e.g getOperation test, you need to provide correct operation.
-Without proding correct information, grpc test will likely fail.

 ## Usage